xnbox/tommy/README.md

 <p><strong>Tommy</strong> is a tiny single-file Apache Tomcat web server that allows you to run or embed static and dynamic (JSP and Servlets) web applications.

 <p>
-An app can be provided as directory or packed as <abbr title="Web application ARchive">WAR</abbr> (or ZIP) archive and optionally contain <abbr title="Java Server Pages">JSP</abbr>, servlets and all your static stuff like CSS, JavaScript etc.
+An app can be provided as directory or packed as <abbr title="Web application ARchive">WAR</abbr> (or ZIP) archive that can contain <abbr title="Java Server Pages">JSP</abbr>, servlets and static stuff like CSS, JavaScript etc.
 </p>